Naveens1656/Student_Assistant/README.md

+# Student Assistant - AI Powered Chatbot

+This project is built with **React** (frontend) and **Flask** (backend), designed to help students with an AI-powered chatbot.
+Made with ❤️ by **Naveen S at Skillmate AI**

+---

 ## 🚀 Getting Started

-## 1. Run the Frontend (React)
+### 1. Run the Frontend (React)

 cd student-assistant
 cd frontend
 npm install
 npm start
 Runs the app in development mode.

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when changes are made.
+The page will reload automatically when you make changes.

-## 2. Run the Backend (Flask)
+2. Run the Backend (Flask)

 cd student-assistant
 cd backend

-venv\Scripts\activate  # On Windows
+# On Windows
- OR
+venv\Scripts\activate

-source venv/bin/activate  # On Mac/Linux
+# On Mac/Linux
+source venv/bin/activate

 python app.py
 The backend will start on http://localhost:5000

 🛠 Available Frontend Scripts

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+Inside the frontend/ directory, you can run:

+npm start
+Runs the app in development mode.
+Open http://localhost:3000 to view it in your browser.

+npm test
+Launches the test runner in interactive watch mode.

+npm run build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+npm run eject
+Note: This is a one-way operation.
+Once you eject, you can’t go back!

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+This command will copy all the configuration files and dependencies like Webpack, Babel, and ESLint into your project.
+All commands except eject will still work but will use the copied configuration.
+This gives you full control over the project setup.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+You never have to use eject, and the default setup works well for small and medium-sized projects.

 ## Learn More